ThisIsSebi/friends/Readme.md

 ## New project

-1. git clone link of the project
+1. git clone "link of the project"